Previous Page Next Page

 DFPS Day Care Investigations (DCI)

-DFPS Day Care Investigations (DCI) is a division of Child Protective Investigations.
-DCI investigates allegations of abuse, neglect, and/or exploitation of children within operations that provide care for children under the age of 14 for less than 24 hours at a time.
-SWI assesses these reports as intakes.
+DCI is a division of Child Protective Investigations that investigates allegations of abuse, neglect, or exploitation of children within operations that provide care for children under the age of 14 for less than 24 hours at a time.
+The intake specialist completes these reports as intakes.

-• The harm would have been obvious to a reasonable caregiver or a reasonable member of the person’s profession in the same situation.
+• The harm is obvious to a reasonable caregiver or a reasonable member of the person’s profession in the same situation.

-• The reasonable caregiver or reasonable member of the profession would have known to take precautionary measures to protect the child from the impending harm.
+• The reasonable caregiver or reasonable member of the profession knows to take precautionary measures to protect the child from the impending harm.

 Caregiver